willstepp/writings/hunger/hunger-01.md

   “He does not look the same.
 He looks sick.”
   “I can count his ribs from here.”
   The gates swung open and the boy picked up the bucket and his satchel and went inside.
 He nodded to the lookouts but they were stonefaced.
 He walked the path through the village center and looked around in amazement.
 Everything was exactly the same and yet looked completely different to his eyes.
 His eyes welled with tears as he saw familiar faces emerge from their homes.
-  “A miracle, I thought he was dead for sure.”
+  “A miracle.
+I thought he was dead for sure.”
   “Yet here he is.”
   “But where is the rest of him?”
   The villagers laughed.
-  “Mika, the boy with the bow!
-He has come back to us.”
+  “The boy with the bow has come back to us.”
-  “Doubt he can draw a bow anymore.
+  “Doubt he’ll be drawing bowstrings anytime soon.
 Look at those arms.”
-  “I don’t know, he carries that bucket well.”
+  “I don’t know.
+He carries that bucket well.”
-  “Mika, the boy with the bucket!”
+  “Now he’s the boy with the bucket.”
   There were laughs at that.
 Some shouted at their friends or family to come and see.
 More joined the crowd.
   “What’s in the bucket?”
   “I don’t know.”